🧬

 Official Cynology Profile & Standard Data.

-FCI #58 Switzerland Group 2: Pinscher and Schnauzer type - Molossoid breeds - Swiss Mountain and Cattle Dogs
+FCI #58 Switzerland Group 2: Pinscher and Schnauzer - Molossoid breeds - Swiss Mountain and Cattle Dogs

 History & Overview